Bokeh: Emulation

 Bokeh can be simulated by convolving the image with a kernel that corresponds to the image of an out-of-focus point source taken with a real camera.
 Unlike conventional convolution, this convolution has a kernel that depends on the distance of each image point and – at least in principle – has to include image points that are occluded by objects in the foreground.
 Also, bokeh is not just any blur.
 To a first approximation, defocus blur is convolution by a uniform disk, a more computationally intensive operation than the "standard" Gaussian blur; the former produces sharp circles around highlights whereas the latter is a much softer effect.
 Diffraction may alter the effective shape of the blur.
 Some graphics editors have a filter to do this, usually called "Lens Blur".
+Accurate bokeh simulation requires running the blur in linear, HDR space.
+For low dynamic range images, an artificial neural network may be used to reconstruct the HDR light.

 An alternative mechanical mechanism has been proposed for generating bokeh in small aperture cameras such as compacts or cellphone cameras, called image destabilisation, in which both the lens and sensor are moved in order to maintain focus at one focal plane, while defocusing nearby ones.
 This effect currently generates blur in only one axis.

 Some advanced digital cameras have bokeh features which take several images with different apertures and focuses and then manually compose them afterward to one image.
 More advanced systems of bokeh use a hardware system of 2 sensors, one sensor to take photo as usual while other ones record depth information.
 Bokeh effect and refocusing can then be applied to an image after the photo is taken.